freignat91/mlearning/README.md

 On the version 0.0.1 the computation of the happiness for each ant is:
 - find all the ants inside the field vision
+- sum the distance of these ants (in fact the power 2 of the distance)

+On the version 0.0.2 the computation of the happinees for each ant is:
+- find all the foods inside the field vision
+- sum the distance of these foods (in fact the power 2 of the distance)
+- if this sum if > 0 stop there
+- find the pheromones inside the field vision having the lower level (pheromone evaporate themselves with time)
+- sum the distance of these pheromones (in fact the power 2 of the distance)
+- if this sum if > 0 stop there
+- find all the ants inside the field vision
-- sum the distance of these ants (in fact the power 2 of the distance, no need to compute the sqrt)
+- sum the distance of these ants (in fact the power 2 of the distance)

-For the 0.0.2 the happiness will be compute the same way but inverse for food, more the food is close and more there are foods, more the happiness of a ant raise.
+- if this sum if > 0 stop there

 # Install and build